micahgearhart/lin41/README.md

-The file rnp_enriched_transcripts.Rmd contains an annotated, reproducible workflow for data presented in the following paper:
+The [rnp_enriched_transcripts.md]() file contains an annotated, reproducible workflow for the data presented in the following paper:

 LIN-41 and OMA ribonucleoprotein complexes mediate a translational repression- to-activation switch controlling oocyte meiotic maturation and the oocyte-to-